-The pigeon pose elongates the back, opens the hips, groin, hamstrings, and relieves pressure on the lower back and sciatic nerve.
+The pigeon pose elongates the back, opens the hips, groin, and hamstrings, and relieves pressure on the lower back and sciatic nerve.
 Open hips are crucial for the proper functioning of our body.
-Which further help to improve posture, alignment, and overall flexibility.
+Which further helps to improve posture, alignment, and overall flexibility.

 In order to release the negative feelings from the system, we need “hips opener poses” like the pigeon pose.
 Since stress, tension and anxiety are often stored in this area of the body.